 In 1727 Cherney's Racing Calendar (records of horse races run the previous year) begins publication by John Cherney.

 In 1740 Parliament passed an act "to restrain and to prevent the excessive increase in horse racing", but it was ignored by scofflaws.
 In 1752 the Jockey Club was founded to create and apply horseracing rules, and it governed the sport until its governance role was taken over by the British Horseracing Board, founded on June 10, 1993.
 On July 30, 2007 the BHB was merged with the Horseracing Regulatory Authority div. of the Jockey Club to create the British Horseracing Authority, taking the Jockey Club out of the regulation business.
 In 1752 there were only two horseraces a year at Newmarket, in spring and Oct., but in 1753 they added the Second Spring and the July, in 1762 the Second October, in 1770 the Third October or Houghton, and in 1771 the Craven on Easter Monday, giving seven.
 In 1807 the 2 mi.
 4 furlong Ascot Gold Cup was founded for Thoroughbreds aged 4 years and older.
+On June 21, 2013 the Royal Ascot Gold Cup horserace saw the Queen's horse Estimate (4-y.-o. filly) win for the first time in the race's 207-year history.
 In 1838 the 2 mi.
 Queen's Vase was founded at Ascot for 3-year-old Thoroughbreds, opening to older horses in 1840.
 In 1843 the 1 mi.
 Royal Hunt Cup was founded at Ascot for Thoroughbreds aged 3 years and older.
 All three of these trophies are presented by the queen, and kept by the winning owners.

 Meanwhile in nearby Ireland, regular horseracing began in 1741 at the Curragh Racetrack in County Kildare, which claims to have hosted chariot races in the 3rd cent.
 C.E., and which became the center of Irish flat racing.
 In Nov.
 1749 the Sportsmen of the Curragh were formed in the Rose and Bottle in Dame St., Dublin, which became the Turf Club in 1790.
 Earlier a 4-mi. horserace was run at the Curragh in 1634 between the Earl of Ormond's horse and Lord Digby's, which was won by the former.
 In 1665 a match race was held at Sandymount in Dublin before a crowd of 5K and presided over by the Lord Deputy Essex, who awarded a valuable plate to the winner.
 In 1685 horse lover Charles II granted a royal charter to Down Royal (Downpatrick) Racecourse, and in 1690 the Byerley Turk won a silver bell as a prize before going to fight in the Irish Wars.
 In 1752 the Steeplechase allegedly originated in Doneraile, Cork, Ireland when Cornelius O'Callaghan and Edmund Blake raced between Buttevant Church and St. Leger Church, which were 4 mi. apart and just close enough to see the steeple if they went in a straight line and jumped over fences, gates, streams etc.